coltonmilbrandt/gwin-protocol/README.md

 > Note: You may need to clear the build folder between deployments and testing, particulary when you change networks.
 You can safely delete the build folder so that the proper contract is referenced.

-2. Run deploy script with ganache network flag
+2. Run deploy script with goerli network flag

 ```
 brownie run scripts/deploy.py --network goerli
 ```

+After this, if you set it up properly for Etherscan, you can interact with the verified contract via their interface.

-### Test Net Pool Deployment, with Front-End and Metamask
+### Goerli Test Net Pool Deployment with Front-End and Metamask

 This will deploy the Gwin smart contract with multiple pools to the Goerli Test Net and then allow you to trade.
 The deploy_pools.py script will create multiple pools to start you off.